Shopify/themekit/docs/index.md

 ### Automatic Installation

 If you are on Mac or Linux you can use the following installation script to automatically download and install Theme Kit for you.

 ```bash
 curl -s https://raw.githubusercontent.com/Shopify/themekit/master/scripts/install | sudo python
 ```

-*Please note that the install script uses python2*

 ### Homebrew